Solayof/Flexisaf-Internship-Program/3-springboot-app-with-endpoints/README.md

 # Backend Internship - Spring Boot Application

 This is a basic Spring Boot application setup using the Maven build tool.
-It is part of a weekly project to get started with Spring Boot development.

 [//]: # (## Project Name)